puppetlabs/puppetdb/documentation/api/commands.markdown

 ### "store report", version 4

-This version of store reports, includes a new top level `status` field to store the overral status of a puppet run.
+This version of store reports, includes a new top level `status` field to store the overall status of a puppet run.

 The payload is expected to be a report, containing events that occurred on Puppet